leucos/leucos.github.io/_posts/articles/2015-07-02-ansible-layout.md

 ## Role layout

-Role lay out is pretty well documented at Ansible website.
-There is no reason to deviate from the recommendations.
-A role contains serveral directories.
+Role layout is pretty well documented at Ansible website.
+A role contains several directories.
 All directories are optional besides `tasks`.
 For each directory, the entry point is `main.yml`.
 Thus, the only compulsory file in a role is `tasks/main.yml`.

     ansible-foobar/